CONDITIONS WE TREAT

 Pediatricians would recommend Blackbird Health to another provider.

-“My son was put on a two-year waiting list to get a diagnostic assessment done.
+“My son was put on a 2-year waiting list to get a diagnostic assessment done.
 Out of my insurance network would have cost me upwards to $3,000 out of pocket.
-His pediatrician called Blackbird Health and they had no waitlist and were able to schedule us right away.
+His pediatrician called Blackbird Health.
+They had no waitlist and were able to schedule us right away.

 The clinical specialists are